Complete Guide to Renting Your ADU in San Diego

 Can I rent out my ADU as a short-term rental?

 ADUs can typically be rented for periods of 30 or more days per California state law.
 This rule is intended to encourage the use of ADUs as long term housing and not vacation rentals.
 A few municipalities have waived this requirement, including Los Angeles and San Francisco.
-Rental limits are a consideration you must agree to in the form of a covenant before any building permits can be issued for the construction of your ADU.
+Rental limits are a consideration you must agree to in the form of a covenant before any building permits can be issued for the construction of your guest house.
 Platforms like Airbnb or VRBO allow you to set minimum rental periods to help you comply with the law.

 Another option we’ve been seeing lately is to sign a “master lease” with a company that manages corporate housing.
 That housing company rents for periods of 30+ days to military, healthcare and other business professionals relocating to the area for work.
 The corporate housing company leases directly from the homeowner.
 The company typically works on the rental contract before the ADU is even complete so that they can start renting immediately.